egarcia410/Linux-Server-Configuration/README.md

         $ psql

-* 11.5 Create user *FlaskApp* with a password.
+* 11.5 Create user *catalog* with a password.

-        postgres-# CREATE USER FlaskApp WITH PASSWORD 'password';
+        postgres-# CREATE USER catalog WITH PASSWORD 'password';

-* 11.6 Create database named *FlaskApp* where user *FlaskApp* can configure and manage.
+* 11.6 Create database named *catalog* where user *catalog* can configure and manage.

-        postgres-# CREATE DATABASE FlaskApp OWNER FlaskApp;
+        postgres-# CREATE DATABASE catalog OWNER catalog;

 * 11.7 Exit the PostgreSQL shell.